Further information on the complete study programme is available on www.chr.up.ac.za.

 Applicants must submit fully completed applications to the Centre for Human Rights by 31 July every year.

-- a demonstrated professional, academic and personal interest in and commitment to human rights and democratisation in Africa;
+- demonstrated professional, academic, and professional interest in Sexual and Reproductive Rights in Africa

-- A module in research methodology (RHP 801) (this module must be completed during the first year of registration).
+- A module in research methodology (RHP 801) - (non-credit-bearing) (this module must be completed during the first year of registration).

 - A mini-dissertation of 18,000 to 20,000 words.